 Possession of marijuana or paraphernalia is a misdemeanor in the state.
 Possession of hard drugs such as heroin, meth, and cocaine may be a felony.
 Having prescription drugs without a valid prescription is also a felony.
 These charges can lead to extended prison sentences.

-Being accused of drug possession can be scary, because the consequences vary from case to case.
+Being accused of drug possession can be scary because the consequences vary from case to case.
 There may not be a universal consequence for the charges you face.
 With the right legal defense, that range of penalties can be a good thing.
-We may be able to:
+Our experienced Riverside drug possession lawyers may be able to:

 In some cases, it is impossible for the prosecution to show that only one individual had possession of the controlled substance.
 If a vehicle with multiple people gets pulled over, for instance, it may be difficult to determine which individual (if any of them) was actually in possession of the drug.
 We may also prove that certain people had no knowledge of the drugs and cannot be held liable for the consequences.

 At the Law Offices of Graham D. Donath, APC, we have a deep understanding of the drug laws and courts in California, which allows us to craft a strong defense strategy in the best interest of our clients.
 If you have been charged with possession, you can fight to protect your future, and we can help.
-We believe in the fair treatment of all individuals who enter the judicial system for drug-related crimes, and we work tirelessly to ensure our clients receive the best possible outcomes.
-Contact us any time of day or night to get started.
+Our Riverside drug possession attorneys believe in the fair treatment of all individuals who enter the judicial system for drug-related crimes, and we work tirelessly to ensure our clients receive the best possible outcomes.
+Contact our Riverside criminal defense attorney any time of day or night to get started.